Orbis-Software-Services/Unix-PnW-API/README.md

 and enter it inside the terminal using `cd address here`

+where you replace address here with the directory address you copied

 After you've entered the directory, do `bash filename`

 where you replace filename with the name of the api you want to access followed by .sh

 For example: `bash alliance-members.sh`

-You will be prompted for your api key, and then a request to the pnw website will be made fromo your pc
+You will be prompted for your api key, and then a request to the pnw website will be made from your pc